How to Apply for UAE Unemployment Insurance Scheme 2023-Detailed Guide

 The UAE Unemployment Insurance scheme provides economic aid to UAE nationals and expats who are employed in both the public and private sectors if they are laid off by their employers.
 It is designed to ensure the unemployed can still live comfortably and the country can remain attractive to the best worldwide talent by having a strong knowledge-based economy.
 The UAE Unemployment Insurance schem is called the Involuntary Loss of Employment (ILOE) and you can subscribe for it online, or through a total of seven different platforms.

-Who is eligible for unemployment insurance in UAE?
+Who is eligible for UAE unemployment insurance (ILOE) Scheme?

 The UAE Unemployment Insurance schem is available to all employees in both the public and private sectors, except for people who have investments, those who independently run their own business, people employed on a short-term basis, those under the age of 18, and those who have retired and are receiving a pension from a new employer.